 Source Pictures: Many thanks @Annelisa & Wikipedia

-I’m a nominated children and YA author, blogger, publisher and columnist.
-I’m the author of DESTINATION FREEDOM and many more books in English, German and Italian.
-For more information about my books, audiobooks, my blogger magazine READ MY MIND and charity projects please visit www.LilyAmis.com
+I’m a children and YA writer, lyricist, blogger, publisher and illustrator.
+I’m the author of the memoir DESTINATION FREEDOM, also known as THE STOLEN YEARS IN ZURICH and many more books in English and German.
+Some of my books are also available in Italian and Spanish.
+For more information about my books, e-books, audiobooks “Teddy & Lily”, “Bon Voyage” and “Lilys Botschafter”, my songs “80 Million People”, “Blood is always red”, “The Stolen Years” and “The Three of us”, my free blogger magazine READ MY MIND and my Lily4Refugees projects, please visit www.LilyAmis.com